vadim-miller2/book-test1/index.md

 In case of local access to the NCBI resources there are two NCBI developed components, which are involved into the interactions.
 These are LBSMD daemon (Load Balancing Service Mapping Daemon) and mod\_caf (Cookie/Argument Affinity module) - an Apache web server module.

 The LBSMD daemon is running on each host in the NCBI network.
 The daemon reads its configuration file with all the services available on the host described.
 Then the LBSMD daemon broadcasts the available services and the current host load to the adjacent LBSMD daemons on a regular basis.
 The data received from the other LBSMD daemons are stored in a special table.
-So at some stage the LBSMD daemon on each host will have had a full description of the services available on the network as well as the current hosts? load.
+So at some stage the LBSMD daemon on each host will have had a full description of the services available on the network as well as the current hosts’ load.

-The mod\_caf Apache?s module analyses special cookies, query line arguments and reads data from the table populated by the LBSMD daemon.
+The mod\_caf Apache’s module analyses special cookies, query line arguments and reads data from the table populated by the LBSMD daemon.
 Basing on the best match it makes a decision of where to pass a request further.

 Suppose for a moment that a local NCBI client runs a web browser, points to an NCBI web page and initiates a DB request via the web interface.
 At this stage the mod\_caf analyses the request line and makes a decision where to pass the request.
 The request is passed to the ServiceProviderN host which performs the corresponding database query.
 Then the query results are delivered to the client.
 The data exchange path is shown on the figure above using solid lines.